Orange-OpenSource/SoftwareLifecycleEnvImpact/README.md

 	- Niveau task:
 		- Aggregated object with all impacts
 		- Quantity for one ImpactIndicator
-		- EnvironmentalImpactTree object with all impacts and those of its subtasks
 		- ResourcesEnvironmentalImpact object, EnvironmentalImpact per resource type
 	- Niveau resource:
 		- AggregatedImpact object with all impacts